 In addition, it is important to keep your dog’s wound clean while it heals.
 A professional will be able to administer the appropriate cleaning medication and disinfectant.

-Dog bleeding after being spayed - Is it normal?
+Dog bleeding after being spayed - is it normal?

 At times, this wound can also appear inflamed.
-In this case, female dog bleeding after spaying is normal.
+In this case, female dog bleeding a little after spaying is normal.
 This is often largely due to a fallen stitch, that hasn’t yet closed the wound.
 In this case, the bleeding will be minimal, remitting in seconds.

 Bleeding after spaying a dog - should I be worried?

 Any other female dog bleeding from vulva symptoms can be an indication of pathology.
-A dog bleeding from her vagina may indicate problems such as urine infections.
+A dog bleeding from her vagina may indicate problems such as urinary infections.
 The blood you may be seeing could be coming from her urinary tract rather than her spay incision.
-In addition, spayed dogs are more prone to suffering from UTI’s, specifically just after being spayed.
+In addition, spayed dogs are more prone to suffering from UTIs, specifically just after being spayed.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.